Skip to main content

 Secondly, it has limited mobility, restricting users to certain areas where network coverage is available.

-Additionally, mobile devices on 2G networks have fewer features compared to newer generations, limiting their functionality.
+Additionally, mobile devices on 2G networks have fewer features than newer generations, limiting their functionality.

 Lastly, the 2G system can only support a limited number of users and has limited hardware capability, which can lead to congestion and reduced performance.